 Consider the challenges posted by the pandemic: Telehealth has kept people safe from aerosolized COVID-19 exposure while ensuring they can still “see” their health care provider.
 Telehealth, together with remote monitoring, can help increase patient adherence and reduce anxiety.
 For example, artificial intelligence is evolving to the point where we can detect small changes within a patient’s body or habits that help predict an asthma or COPD exacerbation.
 Clinicians can then use those early warning signals to mitigate a potential critical health episode.

-Increased data bandwidth, evolving algorithms and device innovations, such as tele-ventilators and the BiWaze™ Airway Clearance System, are transforming what’s possible in pulmonary health.
+Increased data bandwidth, evolving algorithms and device innovations, such as tele-ventilators and the BiWaze™ Cough System, are transforming what’s possible in pulmonary health.
 The simple outcome of these complex advances?
 Patient peace of mind.

 Imagine a patient sleeping restfully in her own bed, confident that her lung health is being monitored by her care team—whether that team is at the clinic down the road or on the other side of the world.
 This is why I work with lung health innovators like ABM Respiratory Care to imagine, then engineer, advances in remote monitoring and telehealth for pulmonary medicine.

-Dr. Landon was recently interviewed on ABM Respiratory Care’s podcast, Innovations for Lung Health.
+Dr. Landon was also interviewed on ABM Respiratory Care’s podcast, Innovations for Lung Health.
 Click here listen to the podcast.